tapfortap/Documentation/help/glossary.md

 ## Tap Exchange

 It’s all in our name: Tap for Tap.
 You show ads for other apps and produce a tap for another app.
 You earn credits for that tap and then our network will spend those credits to produce a tap on your app’s ad.

 ## Paid Promotion

 The practice of buying traffic to promote one’s application with the purpose of generating new users.
-Developers can buy installs (CPI), clicks (CPC) or impressions (CPM).
+Developers can buy taps (CPC).

 ## Monetize/Monetization